What is a Cancer Care Ministry?

 - The second study concluded that among terminally ill cancer patients, when the spiritual needs were supported by the medical team, there was greater hospice utilization and, among high religious copers, better patient quality of life near death.

-- The Institute of Medicine has published that cancer patients have seven critical psychosocial needs.
-They are:
+- The Institute of Medicine has published that cancer patients have seven critical psychosocial needs:

 - Information on cancer and its treatments